 Andruw Jones, played 17 major league seasons between 1996 and 2012, hitting 434 home runs and winning 10 Gold Gloves, before moving to Japan where he won a Japan Series title in his first season in 2013.
 Jones won one home run title and was the youngest player in World Series history to hit a home run.
 Jones is arguably the most talented player born in the Netherlands (after Bert Blyleven) and is clearly the most talented to have been raised in Dutch territory or to play for the Dutch national team.
 He has made five NL All-Star teams, but never as a starter.

 Jones's father Henry Jones was a baseball player in Curacao noted for his speed and he helped teach his son the game.
+Henry played for the Royal Scorpions in Curacao in the 1960s and 1970s.
 Though several players from Curacao had made it to the higher ranks of baseball (Sherwin Cijntje in AAA and Hensley Meulens in the majors), Jones was not scouted much as a teenager.
 The Atlanta Braves snatched him for just a $46,000 bonus, much less than his cousin Diegomar Markwell would fetch a couple of years later.

 Jones debuted professionally with the 1994 GCL Braves (.221/.345/.358 in 27 games) and the Danville Braves (.336/.385/.448 in 36 games).
 League managers rated him as the #3 prospect in the Gulf Coast League despite his poor statistical showing, behind Sergio Nunez and Scott Elarton and one slot ahead of Vladimir Guerrero.
 He was rated the #2 prospect in the Appalachian League after teammate Glenn Williams and right ahead of Jaret Wright.
 Jones would have been second in the Appy League in average had he qualified.
 Baseball America rated him as the #2 prospect in the Braves organization, between Chipper Jones and Jason Schmidt.